pytorch/tutorials/prototype_source/inductor_windows_cpu.rst

             [ 5.7244e-04,  1.2799e+00,  1.3595e+00,  1.0907e+00,  3.7191e-01,
             1.4062e+00,  1.3672e+00,  6.8502e-02,  8.5216e-01,  8.6046e-01]])

-Alternative Compiler for better performance
+Using an Alternative Compiler for Better Performance
 -------------------------------------------

 To enhance performance on Windows inductor, you can use the Intel Compiler or LLVM Compiler.
 However, they rely on the runtime libraries from Microsoft Visual C++ (MSVC).
 Therefore, your first step should be to install MSVC.